es-sns121/qtEpics-Slider/README.md

 The server binary instantiates an EPICS v4 database that hosts a single EPICS v4 record, 'testRecord'.
 This record has two fields, an integer field named 'value', and a Display field named 'display'.
-The Display structure holds data relevant to how the 'value' field should be display, specifically minimum and maximum values of a range.
+The Display structure holds data relevant to how the 'value' field should be displayed, specifically minimum and maximum values of a range.

 The client binary, using a Qt QApplication, opens a window that holds a slider widget